 As is expected, taxis and private drivers are the most expensive options.
 Blue Bird taxis are the best option (they will operate on a meter) but are only in south Bali.
 And, while not as pricey as North American standards, a ride may still leave a hole in your wallet.

 You can try to bargain with private drivers and will probably be able to drop the price a bit, but not much.
 I ended up having to pay $60 to get from Ubud to Tulamben (3-4 hours).
 While that may not be such a terrible price considering I had a private car, the fact that it was my only option to get there was a major bummer and definitely influenced my trip.
-Originally I really wanted to go to the west coast of the island, but with private cars being the only option, it just wasn’t financially feasible.
+Originally I really wanted to go to the west coast of the island, but with private cars being the only option, it just wasn’t financially feasible for my backpacker budget at the time.

 Part of the magic of Bali is being able to go into the country side, see the rice terraces, the waterfalls, the coffee plantations, and the temples.
 I had a massive list of places I wanted to see but my list was quickly narrowed down upon finding out that there are no public busses, or easy ways to get around.
 Like with travelling between cities, the only option was private drivers or hire your own motorbike (which wasn’t a good option for me as explained later).